WW92030-STORAGE/VSC/ESP32/README.md

 - `icosphere` is memory intensive.
 Going above two subdivision levels is not recommended.
 - Each subdirectory of this one is a separate sketch.
 - Be aware of any outdated API.
+- Make sure to enable RTTI as dynamic casting is used.